 - 1. Robot - a.
 Teams must use only the "stock" kit provided by NEFIRST, or purchased as a kit to match the kit of parts in the "stock" kit. - b.
 No additional attachments or sensors may be used. - c.
 Teams must use WPILib to program the robot. - 2.
 Playing field (see figure 1) - a.
-Teams are encouraged to print out the supplied Field mat from PDF. - b.
+Teams should are encouraged to print out the supplied Field mat from PDF. - b.
 Teams can print as a single sheet on a wide-format printer or tile sheets together. - c.
 Instructions for tiling in Adobe Reader and Acrobat are found here. - d.
 When printed, the Playing Field should measure 36" x 36" square. - i.
 All solid black lines are 2 cm thick. - ii.
 There is a black border around the entire field. - iii.
-There are two chutes that positioned on opposite sides of the field.
+There are two chutes that positioned on opposite sides of the field. - iv.
+The chutes are rotationally symmetrically positioned on the field, around the center of the field. - v.
+There is a blue cross at the center of the field. - vi.
+There is a Starting Circle with a green fill.